VSOP model: VSOP87

 In VSOP87 especially these long period terms were addressed, resulting in much higher accuracy, although the calculation method itself remained similar.
-VSOP87 guarantees for Mercury, Venus, Earth-Moon barycenter and Mars a precision of 1" for 4000 years before and after the 2000 epoch.
-The same precision is ensured for Jupiter and Saturn over 2000 years and for Uranus and Neptune over 6000 years before and after J2000.
+VSOP87 guarantees for Mercury, Venus, the Earth-Moon barycenter and Mars a precision of 1" for 4000 years before and after the 2000 epoch.
+The same precision is ensured for Jupiter and Saturn over 2,000 years and for Uranus and Neptune over 6,000 years before and after J2000.
 This, together with its free availability has resulted in VSOP87 being widely used for planetary calculations; for example, it is used in Celestia and Orbiter.

 Another major improvement is the use of rectangular coordinates in addition to the elliptical.
 In traditional perturbation theory it is customary to write the base orbits for the planets down with the following six orbital elements (gravity yields second order differential equations which result in two integration constants, and there is one such equation for each direction in three-dimensional space):